Admission and Financial Aid

 The following items constitute a completed admissions folder:

-1. The Common Application, or the Coalition Application, or the QuestBridge Application, and Bowdoin supplement submitted with the application fee ($65).
-The postmark deadline for regular applications is January 1.
+1. The Common Application, or the Coalition Application, or the QuestBridge Application, and Bowdoin Supplement submitted with the application fee ($65).
+The deadline for regular applications is January 5.

-3. Recommendations: Each candidate is required to submit two teacher recommendations, which should be completed by two core academic subject teachers and submitted as soon as possible and no later than January 1.
+3. Recommendations: Each candidate is required to submit one teacher recommendation, which should be completed by a core academic subject teacher.
 Core academic subjects are English, foreign language, mathematics, science, and social studies.
+An additional teacher or other recommendation must also be completed.
+Recommendations should be submitted as soon as possible and no later than January 5.

 5. Visit and Interview: A personal interview is strongly encouraged.
-Interviews are available with a member of the admissions staff or a senior interviewer on campus.
-A number of carefully selected and trained Bowdoin senior interviewers conduct interviews to supplement regular staff appointments during the summer months and from September into December.
-On-campus interviews are available from the third week in May through early December.
+Interviews are available with a member of the admissions staff or a senior interviewer.
+A number of carefully selected and trained Bowdoin senior students conduct interviews to supplement regular staff appointments during the summer months and from September into December.
+In-person and virtual interviews are available from early June through early December.
 In addition, members of the Bowdoin Regional Admissions Volunteer Organization (BRAVO) are available worldwide to provide interviews locally or virtually.

 6. Notification: All candidates will receive a final decision on their application for admission by the end of March.
-A commitment to enroll is not required of any first-year candidate (except those applying for Early Decision) until the Candidates’ Common Reply date of May 1.
-To accept an offer of admission from Bowdoin, a student must submit a $300 admissions deposit or a deposit waiver request, which is credited to the first semester’s bill.
+A commitment to enroll is not required of any first-year candidate (except those applying for Early Decision) until May 1.
+To accept an offer of admission from Bowdoin, a student must submit a $300 admissions deposit or a deposit waiver/statement of matriculation confirmation, which is credited to the first semester’s bill.

-8. A Regular Decision acceptance is contingent upon completion of the senior year in good academic and social standing.
+8. All acceptances are contingent upon completion of the senior year in good academic and social standing.

 Bowdoin offers admission through two Early Decision programs in addition to the Regular Decision round.
 Candidates who are certain that Bowdoin is their first choice may wish to consider this option.
 The guidelines for Early Decision are as follows: